Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Introduction

-In this paper, we establish a microscopic theory of the orbital MO in crystalline solids based on quantum mechanics and thermodynamics ~\cite{shi:prl2007, gao:prb2018spinMQM, shitade:prb2018orbitalMQM, gao:prb2018orbitalMQM, shitade:prb2019spinMQM, daido:prb2020, oike:prb2025spinMO, TS:arxiv2025spinMO}.
+In this paper, we establish a microscopic theory of the orbital MO in crystalline solids based on quantum mechanics and thermodynamics ~\cite{shi:prl2007, gao:prb2018spinMQM, shitade:prb2018orbitalMQM, gao:prb2018orbitalMQM, shitade:prb2019spinMQM, daido:prb2020, oike:prb2025spinMO, TS:npjqmat2026}.
 By evaluating the free-energy density up to the second-order spatial derivative of the magnetic field, we derive a gauge-invariant bulk expression for the orbital MO.
-While the spin contribution to the MO has been recently formulated~\cite{oike:prb2025spinMO,TS:arxiv2025spinMO}, the present study provides the previously missing orbital contribution.
+While the spin contribution to the MO has been recently formulated~\cite{oike:prb2025spinMO,TS:npjqmat2026}, the present study provides the previously missing orbital contribution.

 We further clarify the thermodynamic relation connecting the orbital MO to physical response functions.
-In particular, we show that the orbital MO is directly related to the quadrupolar magnetoelectric (QME) effect, which describe electric polarization (magnetization) induced by magnetic (electric) field gradients ~\cite{oike:prb2025spinMO, TS:arxiv2025spinMO, shitade:prb2025}.
-Moreover, we demonstrate that the QME effect is intimately connected to the octupolar anomalous Hall (OAH) effect, which characterizes the anomalous Hall response driven by a nonuniform electric field~\cite{TS:arxiv2025spinMO}, as a higher-rank analogue of the St\v{r}eda formula~\cite{streda:jphysc1982,widom:physletta1982}.
-Finally, we investigate the orbital MO in a minimal model of $d$-wave AMs in the presence of relativistic spin-orbit coupling (SOC)~\cite{roig:prb2024}.
-We show that OAH effect can be finite even when the conventional linear anomalous Hall response to a uniform electric field is symmetry-forbidden, in which case it constitutes the leading-order Hall response.
-Our results provide a framework to explore MO-ordered systems such as AMs beyond symmetry considerations.
-Throughout this paper, we use the units of $k_\mathrm{B} = c = \hbar = 1$ where $k_\mathrm{B}$ is the Boltzmann constant and $c$ is the speed of light and $e<0$ is the charge of an electron.
+In particular, we show that the orbital MO is directly related to the quadrupolar magnetoelectric (QME) effect, which describe electric polarization (magnetization) induced by magnetic (electric) field gradients ~\cite{oike:prb2025spinMO, TS:npjqmat2026, shitade:prb2025}.
+Moreover, we demonstrate that the QME effect is intimately connected to the octupolar anomalous Hall (OAH) effect, which characterizes the anomalous Hall response driven by a nonuniform electric field~\cite{kozii:prl2021,TS:npjqmat2026}, as a higher-rank analogue of the St\v{r}eda formula~\cite{streda:jphysc1982,widom:physletta1982}.